 That is what you will feel like when enjoying any of the water activities available in Asturias.
 From white waters to gentle river descents, Asturias offers a whole host of options with freshwater as the protagonist.

-Rivers such as the Navia, the Nalón, the Polea, the Quirós, the Trubia, the Narcea… are waiting for you to discover some of the marvels of western Asturias in a canoe.
+- Rivers such as the Eo, the Navia, the Nalón, the Polea, the Quirós, the Trubia, the Narcea… are waiting for you to discover some of the marvels of western Asturias in a canoe.

 Kayaking is without doubt one of the leading active tourism activities in Asturias, recognised worldwide, and the International Descent of the Sella River is our trademark.
 This river descent between Les Arriondes/Arriondas and Ribadesella/Ribeseya is the Kayaking Festival declared of International Tourism Interest in 1980 and it is held on the first Saturday of August (after the 2nd).
 It began in 1930 and became an international event in 1951, going on to form an essential international event attracting the best kayakers from around the world.
 You can also descend this section any time of the year, thanks to the expert local companies that organise the activity.